kettanaito/atomic-layout/README.md

 ## Contributing

-Thank you for those deciding to contribute!
-Your involvement makes a significant impact on the future of the library.
+Thank you to those deciding to contribute!
+Your involvement makes a significant impact on he library and its future.

 After reading the [Contribution guidelines](https://redd.gitbook.io/atomic-layout/developers/contributing), take a look at the issues labeled [`help wanted`](https://github.com/kettanaito/atomic-layout/labels/help%20wanted) or [`good first issue`](https://github.com/kettanaito/atomic-layout/labels/good%20first%20issue), those are a good place to start.
 Feature suggestions or bug reports, discussion, and pull requests are always welcome.